 Editor's Note: The links we use to recommend products may earn us a commission.
 Every product listed in our site is independently selected and meticulously curated by our wellness experts and editors.

 You work hard to fill your plates and bowls with healthy organic food.
+You may even research the best cookware to keep toxins out of your food.
 Too bad that tableware you're munching your tasty meals on could be disrupting your efforts to keep chemicals out of the kitchen.
 If you use melamine dishes, anyway.